 Racial Myth & Memory II

-If you'd like us to keep you updated on this or other study trips, please complete this brief notification form.
+If you'd like us to keep you updated on this or other transformational travel-learning experiences, please complete this brief notification form.

 - excited to connect with other curious minds in community?

 - a history buff? an architecture aficionado? an educator?

 - eager to enjoy the beautiful scenery of the North Carolina coast–and the drive between the Triangle and New Hanover County?